Charolas/PROJECT-SKYRIM/README.md

 <a href="https://dotnet.microsoft.com/download/dotnet/5.0/runtime"><img alt="Microsoft" src="https://user-images.githubusercontent.com/27007797/198383090-15ce8391-fbc0-49a9-acb8-94b36ce3a811.png" width="555" height="294"></a>

-### Install Creation Kit
+### Install SSE Creation Kit (Steam)

-To provide the best experience on installation, please install creation kit from your steam into your Skyrim installation (from steam), it's simply as downloading a DLC, just search it in the store and download it.
+Please install SSE Creation Kitinto your Skyrim installation (from steam), it's as simply as downloading a DLC, just search it in the steam store and download it.

 ### Websites & Programs
 - [Loverslab Account](https://www.loverslab.com/)